 The theory of management states that ‘Change’ is a process, and it involves ideas, thoughts, processes and systems that are understood and driven by people within a given framework.
 However, most businesses deploy change as projects that aim at creating, innovating processes involving dynamic steps that finally get installed wherein people need to comply with and condition themselves to work their way with changes forward.

-Project managers and leaders consider the scope of the what and where factors across installing a change, however the people affected need to adapt and alter their behaviours to manage change!
+Project managers and leaders consider the scope of the what and where factors across installing a change, and most often than not a large population of employees are affected in some way or the other.
+Those who implement apply their energy & attention to the system and process, however the people affected need to adapt and alter their behaviours to manage change!
 Research on change clearly brings extremely dissatisfying statistics on how effectively a change gets implemented!

 In 2014, change survey data from 5857 people in global organizations across 40 countries indicated the following distribution of data across the commitment stages in relation to a specific change that their organization was going through…

 A typical organisation faces a significant challenge created by the projects it runs, whether they are focused on cost reduction, process redesign, mergers, restructuring, or a large IT implementation.
 It can be difficult to capture the value of all these activities simultaneously.